The Experience of Fundraising – PBDD White Paper

 - Net Literacy’s end-of-year grant application is done yearly.
 The timing is what worked for their grant writer who was working around a school schedule for many years.
 Net Literacy’s programs vary based on the interest of the students they’re targeting and the students that make up half of their board of directors, so the programs have different funding needs year-by-year.

 - Community Computer Connection participates in the yearly Colorado Gives Day.

 - FreeGeek has a grants calendar that they review yearly.
 They have a year-end campaign, but most money comes from sales.

 - Connected Nation started as a public-private partnership, accepting cash and in-kind contributions from partners with additional funding coming from local, state and federal grants.
 Additionally, funding comes from providing services to communities and/or organizations related to advancing technology access, adoption and use of research, mapping, device distribution or technology training.

 - People’s Resource Center’s major time is October – January with mail and social media appeals targeted during Holiday season.
 People’s Resource Center has regular fundraising events and activities (for more than just computer access) created by the Director of Development and Executive Director.
 Each event includes social networking outreach, newsletters, marketing.
-Some recent ones include: Race To the Flag in May of 2017, Wine Away Hunger in May of 2017 and they co-sponsored PBDD’s first fund-raiser.
+Some recent ones include: Race To the Flag, Wine Away Hunger in May of 2017 and they co-sponsored PBDD’s first fund-raiser.

 - CompUDopt has an annual appeal in the spring and the winter and writes grants throughout the year.
 They do some kind of event each quarter.
 In addition to their annual Octoberfest, one recent event was a Clay Shoot in April.